CyTargetLinker/cytargetlinker.github.io/README.md

 * Provide new linksets: create a pull request for changes to the linkset page, and we will review it!

 ### Contact
-CyTargetLinker was maintained by [Martina Summer-Kutmon](https://github.com/mkutmon) at Maastricht University.
+CyTargetLinker is maintained by [Martina Summer-Kutmon](https://github.com/mkutmon) at Maastricht University.